-- SA A duty exemption applies to gifts of property to a Special Disability Trust where the property is the principal place of residence for the beneficiary of the trust. - TAS First home buyers receive a 50% transfer duty concession on the purchase of an established home valued up to \$400,000 that settles within 12 months commencing 7 February 2018.
+SA A duty exemption applies to gifts of property to a Special Disability Trust where the property is the principal place of residence for the beneficiary of the trust.

+TAS First home buyers receive a 50% transfer duty discount on the purchase of an established home valued up to \$400,000, if the transaction settles on or before 30 June 2020.

-A 50% transfer duty concession is available to eligible pensioners aged 60 or more who sell their home and downsize to another home valued up to \$400,000.
-The former home must settle within 12 months commencing 10 February 2018.
+A 50% transfer duty discount is available to eligible pensioners who sell their former home and downsize to another existing home with a value less than their former home and also no more than \$400,000.
+The sale of the former home must be completed on or before 30 June 2020.